Donate your leftover trade paint

 Please note, we are a reuse network, not a waste disposal company.
-The paint inside your leftover containers must still be usable for a member of the public or a community organisation.
+We can only accept:

 The paint containers and paint within must both be in good condition and must not have gone off.
 A quick smell of your paint will indicate whether your paint has gone ‘off’.
 ‘Off’ paint will have a distinct smell, often of rotten eggs.